Matt Lauer fired from NBC News after complaint about 'inappropriate sexual behavior'

 Related: CBS News and PBS fire Charlie Rose

-The firing of Lauer removes one of the most recognizable personalities on television, and at a time when morning news programs are increasingly important to network news divisions.
+The firing of Lauer removes one of the most recognizable personalities on television at a time when morning news programs are increasingly important to network news divisions.

-Guthrie said she was informed just moments before going on the air.

-"This is a sad morning at 'Today' and NBC News," she said.
+"This is a sad morning at 'Today' and NBC News," Guthrie said at the top of the 7 a.m. hour.
 "As I'm sure you can understand, we are devastated.
 I'm heartbroken for Matt."

 Guthrie also said she was heartbroken for the woman who accused Lauer of misconduct, noting "it's long overdue" that women feel comfortable coming forward against abusive men.